jonataslaw/get_storage/README.md

 1- you need indexes.
 2- when you need to always check if the file was written to the storage disk before starting another operation (storage in memory is done instantly and can be read instantly with box.read(), and the backup to disk is done in the background.
 To make sure the backup is complete, you can use await, but if you need to call await all the time, it makes no sense you are using memory storage).

-Each container has an output for `.listenable`, so you can use this lib even as a modest persistent state manager using ValueListenableBuilder
+You can use this lib even as a modest persistent state manager using Getx SimpleBuilder